 To resume the sector erase operation, the system must write the Erase Resume command.
+The bank address of the erase-suspended bank is required when writing this command.
 Further writes of the Resume command are ignored.
 Another Erase Suspend command can be written after the chip has resumed erasing.

-- 1. See Table 14 for erase command sequence. - See the section on DQ3 for information on the sector erase timer.
+- 1. See Table 13 for erase command sequence. - See the section on DQ3 for information on the sector erase timer.